giuliocomi/arp-scanner/README.md

 This standalone solution might be useful for quickly discover hosts in the subnet when ICMP requests are filtered by the live hosts.

 ## Features
+1) Multi threaded scanner
-1) Essentiality and portability
+2) Essentiality and portability
-2) Discover live hosts on your LAN despite of filtered ICMP packets
+3) Discover live hosts on your LAN despite of filtered ICMP packets
-3) Identify the manufacturer details of the interface by resolving the MAC
+4) Identify the manufacturer details of the interface by resolving the MAC

 ## Notes
 The [maclist.txt](https://github.com/giuliocomi/arp-scanner/blob/master/maclist.txt) file must be downloaded to be able to resolve the MAC.